CHAPTER 13

 “Hun, you were, like, 8!
 You weren’t gonna die in your sleep.”
 Poppy sinks into the couch further, looking embarrassed.
 “Yea, but what if?
 If I fall asleep right now I’ll die.
 I can’t die, I have so much to do.”
 Tracy looks to the side, thinking about her next words very carefully.
 “You know, I think worrying like that is why you shouldn’t be doing any more drugs.
 Or radio, for that matter.
 If it stresses you out that much than stop doing it, you know?”

 “There’s a term for what you’re going through, it’s called couch lock.
 And I can promise you that in the entire history of weed, nobody has ever died from it.
 You’re not even the worst case I’ve seen, you’re just reacting to it the worst.”
 Poppy looks a little bit better, but not fully reassured.
 She finds her voice just enough to say “hold me, please.”
-Tracy pulls the coffee table close and pulls poppy in even closer.
+Tracy pulls the coffee table close to prop her legs up, and pulls poppy in even closer.
 She’s warm, and her muscular arms surround her.
 It’s very nice, like she’s protecting her from anything that might happen to her.
 She puts her whole faith into Tracy, she’s never trusted someone more.
 “Hun, you said you wanna keep your brain going?
-Talk to me, tell me what’s been going on lately.” [up to now she’s been very vague about why she came up to see Tracy]
+Talk to me, tell me what’s been going on lately.”

 Poppy spills everything that’s been happening in the last few months.
 Getting famous, running away from home, failed romance and severed friendships.
 Every last detail, every ounce of her anxiety and stress she spills onto Tracy.
 She stops herself many times to make sure she’s not being too annoying, and with constant reassurance she opened up like she never had.